It is impossible to get hired without a well-written resume.

 Though he has played a variety of roles in the past, his website’s layout makes it easy to peruse his resume.

 It’s easy to scroll through the resume using the arrow keys, as the page is designed to do so horizontally.

 To tell the story of your career with clarity, this format may be ideal if you have many years of experience.

 If you can’t find what you need on the web, maybe you should create a website yourself and fill it with the relevant information.
 Employers and clients will both benefit from knowing your current job search status thanks to this.

 3. Andrew McCarthy

-You’ll notice Andrew doesn’t include a lot of detail about himself.
+You may have noticed that Andrew doesn’t give you a whole lot of information about himself.